St. Andrew's Schools: History

 Raised in the Anglican faith, Queen Emma recognized the educational needs of the young women of Hawaiʻi and founded St. Andrew's Priory so that Hawaiian girls would receive an education equivalent to what was traditionally offered only to boys.
 Her mission of establishing a girls' school in Honolulu took her to England to seek the counsel of the Archbishop of Canterbury.
 Under his authority, the Sisters of the Church of England returned to Hawaiʻi with Queen Emma to begin their work.

 The school opened on Ascension Day, May 30, 1867, under the direction of Queen Emma and Mother Priscilla Lydia Sellon of the Society of the Most Holy Trinity of Devonport, Plymouth, England.
 In 1902, the Episcopal Church of the United States assumed administrative control of the school.
 Until 1969, the Priory was run by the Sisters of the American Order of the Transfiguration.
 Since 1969 the school has been led by a headmaster.
 Father Fred 'Fritz' G. Minuth was the Priory's first headmaster from 1969 until he was succeeded by Father David K. Kennedy in 1981.
 As of 2009 the headmaster was Sandra J. Theunick.
-The current Priory Head of School is Ruth R. Fletcher, Ph.D.
+The Priory Head of School is Ruth R. Fletcher, Ph.D.
 The Priory remains as an all-girls school.

 In 1976, the school assumed non-profit corporation status with a board of trustees.
 The school's charter of incorporation provides a link with the Episcopal Church.

 In 2013, the St. Andrew's Schools were formed, bringing St. Andrew's Priory School under one umbrella with the existing co-ed Queen Emma Preschool and the newly created St. Andrew's Preparatory School for Boys (The Prep) for boys in elementary school.

 The school is located at 224 Queen Emma Square, 21°18′35″N 157°51′23″W and is named for the adjacent Saint Andrew's Cathedral, which was named for King Kamehameha IV (husband of Queen Emma Kaleleonālani), who died on November 30, 1863, the feast day of Saint Andrew.

-The current board of trustees is chaired by Dew-Anne Nishida Langcaon '81.
+The board of trustees is chaired by Dew-Anne Nishida Langcaon '81.

 Campus

 The co-ed Queen Emma Preschool is located on Pali Highway.
 The single-gender lower, middle, and high schools are all located on the main downtown campus, located at 224 Queen Emma Square.

-Buildings include: Centennial Hall, Jubinsky Hall, Kennedy Hall, Sellon Hall, Transfiguration Hall, and a stand-alone gym and dance studio.
+Buildings include: Centennial Hall, Jubinsky Hall, Kennedy Hall, Sellon Hall, Transfiguration Hall, and the James C. Castle Gymnasium which includes a dance studio.